Economic Advancement Grants for Local Empowerment (EAGLE)

 Additional Requirements

-Eligible applicants include federally recognized and state-recognized Native American tribes, tribal consortia, Native nonprofit organizations with or without 501(c)(3) status, Alaska Native entities, Native Hawaiian-serving organizations, and higher education institutions serving Native populations.
+Eligible applicants include federally recognized tribes, state-recognized and non-federally recognized tribes, tribal consortia, Native nonprofit organizations, Alaska Native villages and corporations, Native CDFIs, Urban Indian organizations, and institutions serving Native populations in U.S. territories.
+Nonprofits without 501(c)(3) status may qualify.
 Individuals and foreign entities are not eligible.
-Faith-based organizations may apply if they meet all requirements.
+Faith-based organizations are eligible if they meet all requirements.

 Geographic Eligibility